samthomson/recalibrate-portfolio-allocation/README.md

 ### todo

--   then refactor accordingly
 -   handle non-data better. if we didn't receive market data for any currency, we can't proceed. throw an error or similar.
--   publish as a package

 ## usage